Being on the sex offenders register (SOR)

 - Full name and any other names used (aliases)

-- The addresses of any properties that you stay in for more than 7 days a year (non-consecutive)
+- The addresses of any properties you stay in for more than seven days a year (non-consecutive)

 - Date of birth

 - National insurance number

 - If you are living or staying with a person aged under 18, for 12 hours or more